aethmos/stp_todolist-mongodb/README.md

-# Basic Todo Web App
+# Minimal Todo Web App

 This project is a minimal web app with a todo list that you can use via the browser.<br>